-What Happened in Puerto Rico?
-A Timeline of Hurricane Maria
+What's Happening With the Relief Effort in Puerto Rico?

 Hurricane Maria fluctuates between Category 4 and Category 5 intensity.

-“It now appears likely that Maria will be at Category 5 intensity when it moves over the U. S. Virgin Islands and Puerto Rico,” warns Richard Pascha, a senior hurricane specialist with the National Weather Service.
+“It now appears likely that Maria will be at Category 5 intensity when it moves over the U. S. Virgin Islands and Puerto Rico,” warns Richard Pasch, a senior hurricane specialist with the National Weather Service.
 “Preparations to protect life and property should be rushed to completion.”

 On the eve of landfall, between 60,000 and 80,000 customers who lost power during Irma have still not regained service, according to Bloomberg and Reuters.